Learn how changing interest rates can affect mortgage payments and the total home purchase cost.

 Likewise, sellers should be prepared to negotiate on the home price and adjust their expectations in light of current market conditions.
 This could mean providing additional incentives to encourage potential buyers, like flexible timelines and a few home improvements.

-So, if you’re trying to sell your home but are intimidated by the current housing market and rising interest rates, a sale-leaseback may be an attractive option for you.
-This process involves selling your home to a company like Truehold and then leasing it back as a renter.
+So, if you’re trying to sell your home but are intimidated by the current housing market and rising interest rates, a sell and stay transaction may be an attractive option for you.
+This process involves selling your home and then leasing it back as a renter.

-Through a sale-leaseback, you are able to unlock your equity while remaining in the home you love.
-If you’re interested in exploring this option, get in touch with one of our advisors.
+Through a sell and stay transaction, you are able to unlock your equity while remaining in the home you love as a renter.
+If you’re interested in exploring this option, get in touch with one of our representatives.

 Sources: